sonnyp/JSON8/packages/JSON8/README.md

 ## Safety

 [oo.serialize](#ooserialize) will throw an exception for any non JSON valid value (undefined, NaN, Infinity, -Infinity, ...) instead of ignoring it or replacing it with ```null``` like JSON.striginfy does.
 It also accept an optional argument to disable [toJSON behavior](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify#toJSON()_behavior) which is a common pitfall.
+Additionally it encodes [invalid JavaScript characters](http://timelessrepo.com/json-isnt-a-javascript-subset).

 JSON8 [types](#types) helps avoiding many common errors as well.